greatericontop/GreatCrafts/README.md

 - Supports 1.21+ crafters for all recipes, including stacked items
 - Has a simple to use GUI for both players and admins

+## Installation

+Download the jar file, place it in the plugins folder, and restart the server!

 ## Commands

 `/recipes` - Opens a menu of all custom recipes (can be used by all players)